unbekanntes-pferd/dccmd-rs/README.md

 - `upload` - uploads a file to a parent in DRACOON (encrypted, unencrypted)
 - `ls` - lists all nodes for a given path in DRACOON
 - `mkdir` - creates a folder in given path in DRACOON
+- `mkroom` - creates a room (inherits permissions) in given path in DRACOON
 - `rm` - removes a node by given path in DRACOON

 ## What is not working?